jetstreamlabs/modulr/README.md

 #### Customizing the Default Module Structure

-When you call `modules:make`, Modulize will scaffold some basic boilerplate for you.
+When you call `modules:make`, Modulr will scaffold some basic boilerplate for you.
 If you would like to customize this behavior, you can do so by publishing the `modules.php` config file and adding your own stubs.